Thiago099/three-gizmo/readme.md

 ## Description

-This is an open source solution, to manipulate objects in three js.
-You can manipulate the objects, by clicking and dragging on each part of the gizmo, it will transform your object accordingly.
-It has three modes: Move, Rotate and Scale
+Presenting an open-source solution designed for effortless object manipulation within Three.js.
+This interactive tool empowers you to seamlessly modify objects by simply clicking and dragging on individual components of the gizmo.
+As you manipulate these components, your object transforms in a fluid and intuitive manner.
+This versatile solution offers three distinct modes: Move, Rotate, and Scale.
+Whether you're repositioning, rotating, or resizing, this tool streamlines your workflow, making object manipulation a breeze.

 Move: